 Default Savings

-Default energy and demand savings are as follows:
+Default energy and demand savings for a 1 HP motor are as follows:

-ΔkWh = 1,409 kWh
+ΔkWh = 1,517 kWh

-ΔkW = 0.3195 kW
+ΔkW = 0.4936 kW

 Evaluation Protocol

 The most appropriate evaluation protocol for this measure is verification of installation coupled with survey on run time and speed settings.
 It may be helpful to work with pool service professionals in addition to surveying customers to obtain pump settings, as some customers may not be comfortable operating their pump controls.
 Working with a pool service professional may enable the evaluator to obtain more data points and more accurate data.